 Programme 1.6(a): Sectoral education and training authority (SETA) and EPWP funding used to train apprentices and create other external training opportunities.
-Training of apprentices for vacant posts in the administration and the city.
+Training of apprentices for vacant posts in the administration and the City.

-The City will roll out an apprenticeship programme to the Water and Sanitation, Electricity, Stormwater, Solid Waste, Refuse Removal and Roads departments.
+The City will roll out an apprenticeship programme to the Water and Sanitation, Electricity, Stormwater, Solid Waste Management, and Roads departments.
 These apprentices will meet the demand side of the labour market, using the training the City provides either to become skilled technicians employed by government, or to move into the private sector as young people with new qualifications.

 This objective is aimed at leveraging the City's resources (human and financial), the City's partnerships and all available external funding sources to provide training and development opportunities for currently unemployed youth - school leavers, current students and graduates.
-In addition to this skills base, the City has multiple current partnerships that would see the above opportunities succeed, including the four major tertiary academic institutions (together forming CHEC), Province, Cape Town Regional Chamber of Commerce, the Tertiary School in Business Administration (TSiBA) and the sectoral education and training authorities (SETAs).
+In addition to this skills base, the City has multiple current partnerships that would see the above opportunities succeed, including the four major tertiary academic institutions (together forming CHEC), Province, the Cape Town Regional Chamber of Commerce, the Tertiary School in Business Administration and the SETAs.

-This programme aims to provide for an expansion of the City's current programmes as follows:
+The programme aims to provide for the following expansion of the City's current programmes:

-- Apprentices: 200 per year (100 per year new intake, as programme spans two years). - New apprenticeship programme: In partnership with further education and training, with the City responsible for practical-aspects bursaries.
-The aim is to start with 20 apprentices and expand these to 50 in future years. - External bursaries: 60 per year, to be expanded to 80 to include apprentice bursaries, and, in later years, to 110. - In-service training of students requiring work-based experience to graduate: 450 opportunities, to be expanded to 600 in the first year, and thereafter according to budget and the partnership with the EPWP. - Graduate internships: To be expanded into all professional areas.
+- Apprentices: 200 per year (100 per year intake, as the programme spans two years); - New apprenticeship programme: In partnership with further education and training, with the City responsible for practical-aspects bursaries.
+The aim is to start with 20 apprentices and expand these to 50 in future years; - External bursaries: 60 per year, to be expanded to 80 to include apprentice bursaries, and, in later years, to 110; - In-service training of students requiring work-based experience to graduate: 450 opportunities, to be expanded to 600 in the first year, and thereafter according to budget and the partnership with the EPWP; - Graduate internships: To be expanded into all professional areas.
 Currently, these are limited to engineering and environment.
-Expansion is subject to budget models and in partnership with the EPWP. - Learnerships: The current nine learnerships are focused primarily on internal requirements.
-This will be opened to external learners, with an initial target of 20 learners, to be expanded in future years based on internal capacity to develop and mentor, as well as the partnership with the EPWP.
+Expansion is subject to budget models and the partnership with the EPWP; - Learnerships: The current nine learnerships are focused primarily on internal requirements.
+These will be opened to external learners, with an initial target of 20 learners, to be expanded in future years based on internal capacity to develop and mentor, as well as the partnership with the EPWP.